 “…This is the end of the matter, my thoughts troubled me a lot, my face/focus shifted (countenance), but I kept the matter in my heart.”

 I am being generous here by writing in a linguistic bridge between the words face and focus.
 The bottom line is their is a reason the author used the word countenance.
 Daniel is undeniably saying that the source of where he is drawing this prophecy from has changed or shifted within the course of the vision but he kept the matter to himself, that is; the prophet Daniel has consciously decided to with hold something or leave it implied or unspoken.
 All of the mechanations resulting from the various translations about the ‘colour of his face’ or otherwise are heresy which detract from the true nature of G-d’s work.
 We know that Daniel has documented a break down and shift in his faith because despite the best efforts of a long line of chicken-shit scholars the prophecy is absolutely reversible.
 The prophecy alternates between describing the four beasts then describing the kingdoms they represent.
-We know that the “beasts” are the personifications of those kingdoms and the “ten horns” of the fourth beast represent its connections to the different aspects of those kingdoms.
+We know that the “beasts” are the personifications of those kingdoms and the “ten horns” of the fourth beast represent its connections to the different aspects of those kingdoms because its the only thing that makes sense!
 Reversibility can be a troubling concept because symmetry is self-supporting and appears to hinge on the unknown, which can seem unexplainable.
 What Daniel is attempting to reconcile is the break down and dissolution of classical Judaism.
 He is seeing a vision of his cultural blood-line meeting an end and transforming into something else.
 Thus is the Apocalypse, (‘the unveiling’) -which we know is really only the christian Pentecost.
 This is naturally an unpopular view because that would mean that the Christian persuasion are only just about to receive the gift of the ‘Holy Ghost’, -something long believed to already be an integral part of the religion.
 However, the concept of ‘holy ghost’ is in regard to #gematria; a practice that is still mostly unknown to the western world.

 Its clear that the position of ‘Little Horn’ in the prophecy represents someone who has lost faith in the Judeo-Christian religious objective.
 And given the current culture of complacency and apathy of the digital singularity the position of ‘Little Horn’ is easily justified especially from the point of view of a disenfranchised Native American.
 The White American Christians have stolen everything they claim to own through genocide, slavery and germ warfare and no where is this more apparent than in the american ideal of “manifest destiny” and the subsequent populating of the western hemisphere by Europeans.
 How many Native Americans have died so that ungrateful white Americans can exercise their “G-d given right” to abuse the second amendment and commit gun violence and mass shootings against their fellow citizens!?
 American Christianity has amounted to a worthless and vile culture which allows the privileged to prey on the weak and pedophiles to masquerade as Priests who claim to represent G-d.
 Perhaps most insulting is that the American Holocaust is entirely ignored; once again, “manifest destiny” is all part of “G-d’s plan” where in christian’s are apparently entitled to go morally unchecked and desecrate the earth.
 A mere Six Millions Jews died in the Holocaust and 73 years later its still the worlds biggest tragedy but 100 million+ Natives die over 200 years and its chalked up to “G-d’s will”… etc (-1).
 The American Dream has been a nightmare for anyone who isn’t white Christian or Jewish.
 All of this serves to reinforce the inherent reversibility in this scripture which is something that even its author begrudges.
 However the Prophet may personally feel about his vision reversibility is absolutely central to the Judeo-Christianity.
 The Semitic tribes blur the line between ‘race’ and ‘religion’ but Judaism also stands alone as a “star science” based on cosmic symmetry and this is plainly evident in the symbol central to its religion; the Star of David.